vekatze/neut/book/src/terms.md

 ### Semantics

-A top-level variable `f` is lowered to the following 3-word tuple:
+A top-level variable `f` is compiled into the following 3-word tuple:

 ```
 (base.#.imm, 0, POINTER_TO_FUNCTION(f))
 ```

-See the Note below for more detailed explanation.
+See the Note below for a more detailed explanation.

 ### Type